lxander42/PKM-Public/3RESOURCES/STANDARDS/System-wide Tags.md

 - #song - a musical arrangement or song.
 - #SOP - For more information on SOPs, refer to the [SOP Readme](../../../3RESOURCES/SOPs/SOP%20Readme.md)
 - #standard - a set of guidelines/heuristics to be applied in specific scenarios. for example, [Welded gas line design guidelines](Welded%20gas%20line%20design%20guidelines.md).
+- #supplier - A supplier used to source parts and components.
 - #system - frameworks of thought or action which help achieve certain goals, example [LATCH System](../../../2AREAS/ORGANIZATION/LATCH%20System.md), [My Productivity System](../../2AREAS/PRODUCTIVITY/My%20Productivity%20System.md)
 - #system-info - information that is useful to run my [PKM](../../../5INBOX/New/PKM.md) system
 - #tactic - a tactic to be used when you are in need of a fix for something in your life. (i.e. feeling stressed, [For when you feel overwhelmed](../../../3RESOURCES/TACTICS/For%20when%20you%20feel%20overwhelmed.md), low energy, etc..)